Chloe O'Brien. Especially interesting as she was hated by the fandom until she started becoming awesome halfway through season three.

 There's Kiernan Shipka as Sally Draper who is Don's barely there daughter in season one, but as the actress has gotten older and proven her chops, she has gotten more and more screentime and better and better storylines.
 (Bobby continues to barely exist.)

-The Man From UNCLE: An example of a successful Retool which made an Ensemble Dark Horse into a Breakout Character: The original premise for the show had Napoleon Solo working alone, with Ilya Kuryakin intended to be only a minor recurring character.
+The Man From UNCLE: An example of a successful Retool which made an Ensemble Dark Horse into a Breakout Character: The original premise for the show had Napoleon Solo working alone (hinted at in his name), with Ilya Kuryakin intended to be only a minor recurring character.
 Kuryakin struck such a chord with the show's fans, however, that he was raised to one of the leads.

 Mash: The is probably the original ensemble show, so it's unsurprising that this trope pops up there.

 The cross-dressing Corporal Max Klinger was meant to be a one-time joke, but eventually became a regular.
 He was one of the only four characters to stay through the show's eleven seasons.
 The other three are Hawkeye, Maj.
 Houlihan, and Father Mulcahy, who were main characters from the scratch.